Working in a small biotechnology company, Leah enjoys gardening and raising chickens in Western New York.

 - Use a food processor or hand-blender to puree the flesh until it is smooth.

-- Put the pumpkin puree into freezer containers, label, and store for up to three months.
+- Put the pumpkin puree into freezer containers, label it, and store it for up to three months.

 Fresh Pumpkin Pie Recipe

 - 3 cups pumpkin puree